EmekaG/h/0x01-shell_permissions/README.md

-sets the mode of the file
+change mode of file to olleh mode